Mr William Collins

 Mr William Collins is a fictional character in the 1813 novel Pride and Prejudice by Jane Austen.
-He is the distant cousin of Mr Bennet, a clergyman and holder of a valuable living at the Hunsford parsonage near Rosings Park, the estate of his patroness Lady Catherine De Bourgh, in Kent.
-Since Mr and Mrs Bennet have no sons, Mr Collins is also the current heir presumptive to the Bennet family estate of Longbourn in Meryton, Hertfordshire, due to the estate being entailed to heirs male.
+He is a distant cousin of Mr Bennet, a clergyman and holder of a valuable living at the Hunsford parsonage near Rosings Park, the estate of his patroness Lady Catherine De Bourgh, in Kent.
+Since Mr and Mrs Bennet have no sons, Mr Collins is also the heir presumptive to the Bennet family estate of Longbourn in Meryton, Hertfordshire, due to the estate being entailed to heirs male.
 Mr Collins is first introduced during his visit to Longbourn.

-His dull-witted character is in parallel to another 'Austen' character, Mr. Rushworth, from Mansfield Park.
-Mr Collins is also somewhat comparable to the Shakespearean character, Malvolio, from Twelfth Night.
+Name

+Although William Collins is understood as being in the direct male line of the Bennet family he does not carry the Bennet name, as nor did his father.
+It is standard in England for a wife to take her husband's surname on marriage, but in this period the opposite was also common where a younger son married a bride with significant inherited landed property.
+The marriage settlement would then commonly require the groom to be the one changing his name.
+So, one of Willam Collins's forebears may have married a Collins heiress; or otherwise been 'adopted' into a Collins household.

+Should Mr Bennet have no son and heir - which is still by no means certain - then Mr Collins would be in a position to inherit the entailed Longbourn estate.
+But it is highly likely that the Longbourn trustees would require him to change his surname - and that of his wife and children - 'back' to Bennet before doing so.
+Succession to almost all entailed estates in England, at some point in this period, involved a change of surname.